Bon Jovi: Have a Nice Day and Lost Highway (2005–2008)

 In June 2007, Bon Jovi released their tenth studio album, Lost Highway.
 The album influences the band's rock sound with that of country music following the success of a country version of the band's 2006 single "Who Says You Can't Go Home".
 To promote the new album, Bon Jovi made several television appearances, including the 6th annual CMT Awards in Nashville, American Idol, and MTV Unplugged, as well as playing at the Live Earth concert at Giants Stadium.
 They also performed ten promotional gigs in the U.S., Canada, the UK, and Japan.
 As part of the 'tour', Bon Jovi were the first group to perform at London's new O_{2} Arena (formerly the Millennium Dome) when it opened to the public on June 24, 2007.
 The 23,000-seater stadium sold out within 30 minutes of tickets being released.

 The album, described by Jon Bon Jovi as a "Bon Jovi album influenced by Nashville", topped the charts in U.S., Canada, Europe, and Japan.
 The album's third single, "Till We Ain't Strangers Anymore", features LeAnn Rimes and won the CMT Music Award for the Collaborative Video of the Year in 2008.
 The song was also nominated for the Academy of Country Music Award for Vocal Event of the Year.

-In October 2007 the band announced the Lost Highway Tour.
-Starting with the 10 shows to open the brand new, Newark, New Jersey Prudential Center, the band toured Canada, Japan, Australia, New Zealand, the U.S. and then Europe, finishing in the summer of 2008.
+The Lost Highway Tour started with 10 shows to open the brand new, Newark, New Jersey Prudential Center, the band then toured Canada, Japan, Australia, New Zealand, the U.S. and Europe, finishing in the summer of 2008.
 The tour was the highest-grossing tour of 2008 in Billboard's rankings, with ticket sales of $210.6 million, reported from November 14, 2007, through Nov.11, 2008.
 In all, 2,157,675 tickets were sold during 2008.
 Combined with $16.4 million in 2007 from the Newark shows, making a combined gross of $227 million in ticket sales.
 In Pollstar's calculus for North America, the Lost Highway Tour had the highest gross for 2008 at $70.4 million.